 - If there is no opposition to the application, the Court may grant the adoption Order at the Preliminary Hearing.

 This depends on your route to adoption.
 For non-agency adoptions, i.e. step-parent adoptions or other family based adoptions, the process can be complete within a few months.
 The first step is to notify the local authority of your intention to adopt, and then they will carry out an assessment.
-After that, your solicitor can lodge a petition at court, and a first hearing will be assigned for 6-8 weeks later.
+After that, your adoption lawyer can lodge a petition at court, and a first hearing will be assigned for 6-8 weeks later.
 In many unopposed cases, the adoption order is granted at that hearing.
-If, however, the birth parents oppose, the process will take longer and there will be further hearings at court.
+If, however, the birth parents oppose, the adoption process will take longer and there will be further hearings at court.